What Services Does SafetyNet Wireless Offer

 - Unlimited text

-- A SafetyNet Wireless free phone (depends on the state and plan)
+- Provision of a SafetyNet Wireless free phone (varies by state and plan)

-- Other perks, such as caller ID, voicemail, etc.
+- Additional perks such as caller ID, voicemail, etc.

 What are the SafetyNet Wireless Lifeline and ACP Plans That You Can Get With a Free Phone?